respoke/docs/src/tutorials/connecting-with-asterisk.md

 ### 4. Configure the Respoke module for Asterisk

 Create a "respoke.conf" file under /etc/asterisk (or wherever your Asterisk configuration files are installed) and add the following settings.
-These settings allows anonymous access into Asterisk from the configured Respoke app.
+These settings allow anonymous access into Asterisk from the configured Respoke app.
 Incoming offers, for instance, are passed into the dialplan (default context) where they are accepted or rejected based upon configured extensions.

     [transport]
     type=transport